thephpleague/period/docs/4.0/index.md

 }
 ~~~

-To help easily instantiate your time range and manipulating it, the package comes bundle with [helper](/4.0/instantiation/) [functions](/4.0/definitions/).
+To help easily instantiate your time range and manipulating it, the package comes bundle with [named constructors](/4.0/instantiation/) and [helper classes](/4.0/definitions/#arguments).

 ## Comparing intervals